 Texas has seen a huge increase in the number of wildfires in the past 30 years.
-From January 2005 to mid-September 2006, the Texas Forest Service (TFS) responded to 4,370 wildfires that burned 1.6 million acres.
+During the 15-year period between 2005 and 2020, Texas Forest Service (TFS) reports that over 150,00 wildfires have consumed more than nine million acres in Texas.
 More and more people are placing their homes in woodland settings in or near forests, rural areas, or remote mountain sites.
-Many of these homes are nestled along ridgelines, cliff-edges, and other classic fireinterface hazard zones.
+Many of these homes are nestled along ridgelines, cliff-edges, and other classic fire-interface hazard zones.
 There, homeowners enjoy the beauty of the environment but they also face the very real danger of wildfire.